-Members of the Life Sciences Quality Leaders Forums met in Princeton, New Jersey to discuss the ins and outs of audit preparedness in the midst of an ever-changing regulatory environment.
+Members of the Quality Leaders Forums (QLF) for Life Sciences met in Princeton, New Jersey to discuss the ins and outs of audit preparedness in the midst of an ever-changing regulatory environment.
 Ed Morris, President and CEO of The Morris Group, shared his expertise with the group, suggesting that the first step should be to thoroughly evaluate your organization’s Quality Management System (QMS) and identify any gaps.

-As with all Quality Leaders Forum events, attendees contributed their own experiences and expertise to the dialogue.
-Below are some key tips that were shared by some of the seasoned quality and compliance experts in Princeton:
+Additionally, attendees contributed their own experiences and expertise to the dialogue.
+Here are some key tips that were shared by the quality and compliance experts at the Princeton-area QLF:

 How to get started